denglab/tree_time_signal/README.md

 Subtrees with strong temporal signals

 # Parameters
-size indicates the minimum number of leaves within a internal node;
+"size" indicates the minimum number of leaves within a internal node;

-threshold indicates the minimum squared coefficient (R2) of either the Spearman's or the Pearson's correlation;
+"threshold" indicates the minimum squared coefficient (R2) of either the Spearman's or the Pearson's correlation;

-sources indicates if wants to calculate simpson index of sources within a internal node;
+"sources" indicates if wants to calculate simpson index of sources within a internal node;

-simpson_threhold indicates the minimum value of simpson index.
+"simpson_threhold" indicates the minimum value of simpson index.

 # Example
 input: SE_SNP_tree_msa_phyml.tree